chapel-lang/chapel/doc/rst/language/spec/records.rst

 order they are declared in the record definition.

 .. _Hashing_a_Record:
-When using a record to index into a Chapel ``map``, the compiler will generate a default hash function to use.
+When a record is the key for a hashtable, including when using it as the index type for an associative domain, the compiler will generate a default hash function to use.
 This behavior can be overridden if more control of the hashing used is desired.
 This can be done by defining a ``hash`` method on a record.

 .. code-block:: chapel